garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 For the teams I've worked with it has made most sense to map the coming features onto the architecture during release planning activities.

-This enables the team to spot gaps or opportunities early in the developmet cycle.
+This enables the team to spot gaps or opportunities early in the development cycle.
 This becomes a natural part of the release planning activities and makes architecture more visible to stakeholders.